vijitVM/Chat-with-PDF/README.md

 # Chat-with-PDF
-<p>This repository uses OpenAI and LangChain that creates a simple app to chat with your PDF's</p>
+> This repository uses OpenAI and LangChain that creates a simple app to chat with your PDF's</p>

 ## Indroduction
 <p>This is a Python Application that allows user to chat with PDF's.